 Machine Shop From 1895 to 2009 by Susan Barlow

-National Recognition of Manchester's History by Susan Barlow
+National Recognition of Manchester's History -- listings on the National Register of Historic Places, by Susan Barlow

 North End - On the Other Side of the Tracks by Susan Barlow